-Bryony Harrington is Head of the Right to Build Task Force.
+Bryony Harrington is Head of the Right to Build Task Force, and is currently on maternity leave.
 Bryony joined the Task Force from Graven Hill, the UK’s largest custom and self-build development where she helped coordinate the project through the early stages of its set-up, well into the sales and construction phase.
 She was responsible for coordinating the team who led the first purchasers through the customer journey and for evolving, testing and executing the first large-scale self-build marketing campaign in the UK.

 Bryony is also working on building a home near her family farm in Oxfordshire and is an ardent believer in the power of self-build to improve lives.
 Before Graven Hill she spent seven years working in the music industry, travelling the world as a Tour Manager for bands and running a live music production company.

 Bryony will be on maternity leave from February 2021.
 During her absence, Mary Elkington will be acting Head of the Task Force.
 Mary is a planning consultant and a member of the Task Force Expert Panel.